 Lean Process Improvement Matrix

-The Lean Process Improvement Matrix is a 2x2 matrix used to identify and prioritize improvement opportunities in a process.
-It is used to identify areas of improvement that are both high-value and low-cost.
+The Lean Process Improvement Matrix is a 2x2 matrix used to identify and prioritize process improvement opportunities within an organization.
+It helps businesses focus on areas that will yield the highest impact with the least effort, thereby optimizing resource allocation and maximizing efficiency.

-At a very high level, the Lean Process Improvement Matrix is used in the context of business, process improvement.
+At a very high level, the Lean Process Improvement Matrix is used in the context of business, operations, management.

 Lean Process Improvement Matrix quadrant descriptions, including examples